Thr 160 Intro to Acting

 To learn, develop and explore physical and vocal skills that are tools of the actor:

-- You will be introduced to vocal/movement warm-ups and approaches and be expected to apply them in the acting work.
+- You will be introduced to vocal/movement warm-ups and approaches.

 Engagement through Creativity